 21. Open Windows to Let Fresh Air In

-While it may seem counterintuitive, it is actually helpful to open the windows and remove the stale, dry air from your house.
+While it may seem counterintuitive, opening the windows can actually help remove the stale, dry air from your house.

-Open windows during the daytime to let the fresh air in.
-It will help you breathe easy, and your skin won’t feel that dry and itchy.
+Open windows during the daytime to let fresh air in.
+It will help you breathe easily, and your skin won’t feel dry and itchy.
 Plus, it will also improve your home air quality.
-You can close your windows as cold winds take over when the sun starts to go down.
+You can close your windows when cold winds take over as the sun goes down.